-Although upper-bound analyses for bilevel optimization have been extensively studied, progress on establishing tight \emph{lower bounds} has been significantly slower, largely due to the complexity of the general bilevel formulation.
-Deriving meaningful lower bounds that reflect the dependence on condition numbers and the target accuracy~$\epsilon$ requires carefully constructed hard instances; otherwise, one risks obtaining vacuous bounds no stronger than the classical single-level lower bounds. \citet{ji2022lower} establish lower bounds for strongly-convex-strongly-convex and convex-strongly-convex bilevel problems under second-order oracle access, where the hyper-objective $H(\x)$ is assumed to be convex or strongly convex.
-Their results show a gap of a factor $\sqrt{\kappa}$ compared with those for min-max optimization with analogous assumptions, where $\kappa$ denotes the condition number of the lower-level function.
-However, their analysis is restricted to the deterministic setting, and the convexity assumptions on the hyper-objective may be restrictive for general bilevel problems.
-More recently, \citet{kwon2024complexity} provide lower bounds for nonconvex-strongly-convex bilevel optimization under a so-called $\y^*$-aware stochastic first-order oracle, where the oracle returns an estimate $\hat{\y}$ that is $\epsilon$-close to the exact lower level solution $\y^*$, reducing the analysis to one that resembles single-level optimization.
-Yet, lower bounds for standard (stochastic) first-order oracles applied directly to the upper- and lower-level functions $f$ and $g$ remain open.
+Although upper-bound complexity analyses for bilevel optimization have been extensively studied, progress on establishing tight \emph{lower bounds} has been much slower.
+This difficulty largely stems from the intrinsic complexity of the general bilevel formulation.
+In particular, deriving meaningful lower bounds that capture the dependence on condition numbers and the target accuracy~$\epsilon$ requires carefully constructed hard instances; otherwise, one risks obtaining vacuous bounds that are no stronger than classical single-level lower bounds. \citet{ji2023lower} establish lower bounds for strongly-convex--strongly-convex and convex--strongly-convex bilevel problems under second-order oracle access, assuming that the hyper-objective $H(\x)$ is convex or strongly convex.
+Their results reveal a gap of a factor $\sqrt{\kappa}$ compared to corresponding lower bounds for min--max optimization under analogous assumptions, where $\kappa$ denotes the condition number of the lower-level function.
+However, their analysis is limited to the deterministic setting, and the convexity assumptions on the hyper-objective may be restrictive for general bilevel problems. \citealt{dagreou2024lower} derive a lower bound of $\Omega(n + \sqrt{n}\,\epsilon^{-2})$ for finite-sum nonconvex--strongly-convex bilevel problems.
+This bound, however, does not reflect the dependence on condition numbers and is weaker than the known lower bounds for min-max problems of the same type~\citep{zhang2021complexity}.
+More recently, \citet{kwon2024complexity} establish lower bounds for nonconvex--strongly-convex bilevel optimization under a so-called $\y^\ast$-aware stochastic first-order oracle, which returns an estimate $\hat{\y}$ that is $\epsilon$-close to the exact lower-level solution $\y^\ast$.
+This oracle effectively reduces the problem to one resembling single-level optimization.
+Nevertheless, lower bounds for standard (stochastic) first-order oracles that directly access the upper- and lower-level functions $f$ and $g$ remain an open problem.

 In this paper, we take a further step toward reducing this gap by developing nontrivial lower bounds for smooth nonconvex--strongly-convex bilevel optimization under standard first-order oracle models.
 Our main contributions are summarized below.

 \begin{itemize}

 \item \textbf{Deterministic setting.} We construct a hard instance on which no first-order zero-respecting algorithm can find an $\epsilon$-stationary solution using fewer than $\Omega(\kappa^{3/2}\epsilon^{-2})$ first-order oracle calls for smooth nonconvex-strongly-convex bilevel problems.
 In comparison, the optimal lower bounds for related settings are $\Omega(\epsilon^{-2})$ for general smooth nonconvex single-level optimization~\citep{carmon2020lower} and $\Omega(\sqrt{\kappa} \epsilon^{-2})$ for smooth nonconvex-strongly-convex min--max optimization~\citep{li2021complexity}.
 Our result improves these bounds by factors of $\kappa^{3/2}$ and $\kappa$, respectively.